-1 PROXY STATEMENT 23 Leadership Structure of the Board 1 General Information 24 Additional Corporate Governance Policies 4 PROXY SUMMARY 26 CORPORATE SOCIAL RESPONSIBILITY 4 Annual Meeting of Stockholders 28 COMPENSATION DISCUSSION AND ANALYSIS 4 Business Information-About G-III 28 CD&A Table of Contents 5 Our Business Performance in Fiscal 2021 29 Executive Summary 6 Strategic Initiatives 35 Elements of Our Compensation Program-What We Pay and Why 7 Leadership Priorities in Fiscal 2021 39 Other Compensation and Governance Programs, Policies and Considerations 9 Our Director Nominees 40 How We Make Compensation Decisions 10 Governance Highlights 42 COMPENSATION COMMITTEE REPORT 10 Stockholder Outreach 43 EXECUTIVE COMPENSATION TABLES 10 Corporate Social Responsibility 54 CEO PAY RATIO 12 Executive Compensation Highlights 54 DIRECTOR COMPENSATION 13 Impact of COVID-19 on Our Compensation Program for Fiscal 2021 56 PROPOSAL NO. 1 ELECTION OF DIRECTORS 14 Approval of Amendments to Our 2015 Long-Term Incentive Plan 61 PROPOSAL NO. 2 ADVISORY VOTE ON COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS 16 BENEFICIAL OWNERSHIP OF COMMON STOCK BY CERTAIN STOCKHOLDERS AND MANAGEMENT 62 PROPOSAL NO. 3 APPROVAL OF AMENNDMENTS TO OUR AMENDED 2015 LONG-TERM INCENTIVE PLAN 19 CORPORATE GOVERNANCE 69 AUDIT COMMITTEE REPORT 19 Board of Directors 71 PRINCIPAL ACCOUNTING FEES AND SERVICES 19 Audit Committee 72 PROPOSAL NO. 4 RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM 20 Compensation Committee 73 CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS 21 Nominating and Corporate Governance Committee 74 STOCKHOLDER PROPOSALS 22 Stockholder Communications 75 OTHER BUSINESS 23 Risk Oversight
+1 PROXY STATEMENT 24 Leadership Structure of the Board 1 General Information 25 Additional Corporate Governance Policies 4 PROXY SUMMARY 27 CORPORATE SOCIAL RESPONSIBILITY • 4 Annual Meeting of Stockholders 28 COMPENSATION DISCUSSION AND ANALYSIS 4 Business Information-About G-III 28 CD&A Table of Contents 5 Our Business Performance in Fiscal 2022 29 Executive Summary 5 Strategic Initiatives 34 Elements of Our Compensation Program-What We Pay and Why 7 Leadership Priorities in Fiscal 202 2 40 Other Compensation and Governance Programs, Policies and Considerations 9 Our Director Nominees 41 How We Make Compensation Decisions 11 Governance Highlights 42 COMPENSATION COMMITTEE REPORT 11 Stockholder Outreach 43 EXECUTIVE COMPENSATION TABLES 11 Corporate Social Responsibility 53 CEO PAY RATIO 12 Human Capital 54 DIRECTOR COMPENSATION 14 Executive Compensation Highlights 56 PROPOSAL NO. 1 ELECTION OF DIRECTORS 14 Approval of Amendment to Our 2015 Long-Term Incentive Plan 63 PROPOSAL NO. 2 ADVISORY VOTE ON COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS 16 BENEFICIAL OWNERSHIP OF COMMON STOCK BY CERTAIN STOCKHOLDERS AND MANAGEMENT 64 PROPOSAL NO. 3 APPROVAL OF AN AMENDMENT TO OUR 2015 LONG-TERM INCENTIVE PLAN 19 CORPORATE GOVERNANCE 72 AUDIT COMMITTEE REPORT 19 Board of Directors 73 PRINCIPAL ACCOUNTING FEES AND SERVICES 19 Audit Committee 74 PROPOSAL NO. 4 RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM 20 Compensation Committee 75 CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS 21 Nominating and Corporate Governance Committee 76 STOCKHOLDER PROPOSALS 23 Stockholder Communications 77 OTHER BUSINESS 24 Risk Oversight How to Voto in م دار ده ده ote is important.
+Please vote as soon as possible by one of the methods shown below.
+Be sure to have your proxy card ng instruction form in hand and follow the below instructions: By telephone - You can vote your shares by calling the number on your proxy card or voting instruction form By Internet - You can vote your shares online at the website shown on your proxy card or voting instruction form \bowtie By mail - Complete, sign, date and return your proxy card or voting instruction form in the postage-paid envelope provided